sfigg/commercialization-public/docset/manufacture/desktop/compact-os.md

 -   **Logs and Caches**.
 The operating system stores files such as event logs and error logs on the drive.

-### <span id="RAM"></span><span id="ram"></span>RAM
+### <span id="RAM"></span><span id="ram"></span>RAM, Pagefile.sys, and Hiberfil.sys

 The Pagefile.sys and Hiberfil.sys files increase in size in direct proportion to the amount of RAM on the computer.
 Windows installations on 16 GB drives have a smaller memory footprint when the computer is limited to 1 GB of RAM.
 An increase of RAM to a size that is greater than 1 GB will result in increased size of the system files and less space on the hard drive for other applications and files.
 Increasing the size of the hard drive, however, does not affect the size of these system files.
+Learn more about [On/Off Transition Performance](../../test/assessments/onoff-transition-performance.md)

+To save space on the drive, you can remove or reduce the size of the hiberfil.sys.
+See the [size comparison table](#Size_comparisons) below.
+To learn more, see [Lab 7: Change settings, enter product keys, and run scripts with an answer file (unattend.xml)](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md).

+-  `powercfg /h /type reduced`   : Reduces the file by 30%
+-  `powercfg /h /off`            : Removes the file.

 ### <span id="Applications_"></span><span id="applications_"></span><span id="APPLICATIONS_"></span>Applications